e32wong/CloCom/README.md

 - no NLP parse tree editing other than basic sentence refinements (see reason below as to why it isn't being applied in this tar file)
 - each mapping is named as "[questionID]-[answerID]-[codeSegmentNumber].autocom"

-## Evaluation Configuration and Results
+## User Study

-Below are two links contains the full digital questionnaire that we presented to the users:
+Below are two links that contains the full digital questionnaire that we presented to the users:

 [Google Form - Group 1](https://docs.google.com/forms/d/e/1FAIpQLSf4pBKisdtIcbgW3MxDpH4XLeiCUmNYc9N64srnW__MH0_8uQ/viewform?usp=sf_link)

 [Google Form - Group 2](https://docs.google.com/forms/d/e/1FAIpQLSddELKFj0yzc88VeY__O6G08yyTHdhF_NR50Vnpe-Wtjj-g8w/viewform?usp=sf_link)

 Raw CSV Dump of the results are located under the ```research``` folder.